 We know the only goal of stress, and its accompanying hormone cortisol, is to provide immediate, focused energy to our body so that we can perform some great feat of fighting or fleeing in the face of danger.
 This doesn’t translate well into modern times when our stressors are much less deadly and tend to last much longer, but we can’t undo millions of years-worth of biology, so here we are.

-Stress is not just a minor inconvenience or a badge of honor to get sympathy with, it has biological repercussions.
+Stress is not just a minor inconvenience or a badge of honor, it has biological repercussions.

 It can worsen insulin resistance by inducing hunger, and it can worsen every chronic condition and systemic inflammation by suppressing our body’s ability to heal.
 We should all take stress more seriously.